Mỹ Linh

 Mỹ Linh (born Đỗ Mỹ Linh; 19 August 1975) is a Vietnamese singer, lyricist, and vocal coach.
-She is one of the best-selling Vietnamese music artists of all time, having sold an estimated over 2 million records and has often been referred to as the "Queen of Vietnamese R&B".
-My Linh has also been dubbed the "Queen of Spring" by media for the enduring popularity of her Tet holiday music, particularly her first single Thi Tham Mua Xuan (1993) and "Khuc Giao Mua (2000).
-She is widely recognized for her powerful and technically skilled vocals.
-She is one of the four divas of Vietnam, along with Hồng Nhung, Thanh Lam and Hà Trần.
+She has been dubbed the "Queen of Vietnamese R&B".
+Considered the national diva, Mỹ Linh is among the best-selling Vietnamese music artists of all time.
+She has also been dubbed the "Queen of Spring" for her Tet holiday music, particularly her first single Thì Thầm Mùa Xuân (1993) and "Khúc Giao Mùa (2000).
+Her album Tóc ngắn (1998) created the cultural phenomenon "Mỹ Linh Hair".

+Tóc ngắn and her latter album Chat với Mozart (2005) respectively hold the titles of best-selling R&B album and crossover album of all time in Vietnam.
+Her 2003 critical and commercial success album Made in Vietnam topped the Japanese album monthly chart in 2007.
+It was the first Vietnamese album to be officially distributed in international markets, featuring English and Spanish versions.

 Early life and education

 My Linh was born in a working-class family in Hanoi on 19 August 1975.
 Her father was a literature school-teacher, then worker and building constructor.
 Her mother was a worker in a pharmaceutical factory.
 She has an older brother and a younger sister.

-My Linh exhibited musical and performing talents at a very young age, gathering awards at various local children music contests.
+My Linh won awards at various local children music contests.
 She attended Elementary and Middle School in Hai Bà Trưng District, Hanoi.
 In 1994, she graduated from Bạch Mai High School and came first in the entrance exam to the Hanoi Conservatory of Music.
-She graduated in 1997, having become a famous pop singer.
+She graduated in 1997, having become a pop singer.

 Music career

 In August 1993, My Linh and the Hoa Sữa band won second place at the National Pop Music Festival.
 Mỹ Linh herself won the Best New Artist award with the song Thì Thầm Mùa Xuân written by Ngọc Châu.
-My Linh started her professional music career after the Festival and became one of the best-loved Vietnamese singers.
+My Linh started her professional music career after the Festival.

 In 1998, My Linh married composer and producer Anh Quân.
-This was an important step in her music career.
-She began to perform Soul and Funk music.
+She began to perform soul and funk music.
 She went on a Vietnam tour Tiếng Hát Mỹ Linh in 1998, performing in Hanoi, Da Nang and Ho Chi Minh City.
-Following the success of the tour, in 1999, she released Tóc Ngắn album, which has become her trademark.
+Following the success of the tour, in 1999, she released Tóc Ngắn album.

-In 2003, My Linh signed a contract with the American record company, Blue Tiger, to release an English-language album, attracting wide media attention in Vietnam.
+In 2003, My Linh signed a contract with the American record company, Blue Tiger, to release an English-language album.
 Coming to America was released in 2004.

 In 2006, My Linh was one of the judges for Sao Mai Điểm Hẹn, a singing contest hosted by Vietnam Television to discover young music talents.

-My Linh has performed in many countries, including China, Thailand, Korea, Russia, Germany, Czech Republic, Ukraine, Switzerland, United Kingdom, Cuba, United States, Canada and Australia.
+My Linh has performed in China, Thailand, Korea, Russia, Germany, Czech Republic, Ukraine, Switzerland, United Kingdom, Cuba, United States, Canada and Australia.
 In 2006, she is the only Vietnamese artist performing in Asian Divas night in Nagoya, Japan.